 As you can see, the types of questions that can be asked are limited only by your imagination.
-I would therefore like to encourage you to randomly generate some additional questions that will get you thinking about things in new ways.
+I would, therefore, like to encourage you to randomly generate some additional questions that will get you thinking about things in new ways.
 Only in this way will you gain the necessary insights to help you work through your problem most effectively.

 Now that you have taken the time to re-imagine your ideas, I’m sure you have managed to generate some very interesting and unique solutions to the problem at hand.
 However, even if you haven’t yet come up with something viable that might work effectively in your situation, then don’t despair because the incubation period is upon us. 🙂

-Idea Incubation essentially means to take a break from the creative problem solving process and instead focus on other things.
-For instance you could go for a long walk in the park, read your favorite book, or you could even take a nap.
+Idea Incubation essentially means to take a break from the creative problem-solving process and instead focus on other things.
+For instance, you could go for a long walk in the park, read your favorite book, or you could even take a nap.
 The purpose here is to separate yourself from the mental work you did within the previous step by giving your subconscious mind time to process all that information.

 This period of incubation has no specific time frames.
 It can last overnight or it can last for several days, weeks, or even months.

-The general idea with this is to refocus yourself on something else that helps you relax, but to also keep a vigilant eye on the signals that your subconscious mind sends your way.
+The general idea with this is to refocus yourself on something else that helps you relax but to also keep a vigilant eye on the signals that your subconscious mind sends your way.

 As you spend time on other activities such as exercise, listening to music, meditation, daydreaming or just relaxation, your subconscious mind is at work mulling over all the ideas you brought to the surface during the Re-Imagining step of this process.
 Your subconscious mind keeps exploring possibilities while you’re focused on other areas.
 Then when you least expect it you may experience an “aha” moment when all of a sudden you have crystal clear clarity about what you must do to successfully overcome your problem.

-Now of course this period of incubation takes time and patience.
+Now, of course, this period of incubation takes time and patience.
 It’s not something that can be rushed.
 The ideas will come, however you need to be willing and able to wait it out, while also being vigilant of the signals your subconscious mind sends you.

 Albert Einstein often talked about how ideas came to him through dreams.
 In fact, his Special Theory of Relativity came to him within one such dream.
-However, it only came to him because he had done all the prior work before hand to prime his subconscious mind.
-Without that earlier effort his dreams would have essentially been meaningless.
+However, it only came to him because he had done all the prior work beforehand to prime his subconscious mind.
+Without that earlier effort, his dreams would have essentially been meaningless.

-But of course for Albert Einstein it didn’t stop there.
+But of course for Albert Einstein, it didn’t stop there.
 The subconscious mind only gives us glimpses of what is possible.
 It’s then up to us to interpret those visions and turn them into concrete ideas to help us work through our problems most effectively.
-Therefore Einstein’s experience can also be your experience as long as you put in the work beforehand to prime your subconscious, and put in the work afterwards to expand on the possibilities.
+Therefore Einstein’s experience can also be your experience as long as you put in the work beforehand to prime your subconscious, and put in the work afterward to expand on the possibilities.

 What’s Up Next?

 Having successfully completed this stage, you should now have in mind several viable ideas that you can work with to help you solve your problem.
-Within the next stage (#4) of the creative problem solving process we will take those ideas and build an effective plan of action for bringing your ideas to fruition.
+Within the next stage (#4) of the creative problem-solving process, we will take those ideas and build an effective plan of action for bringing your ideas to fruition.